-- 3. Isolates of VISA and/or VRSA with a MIC of 4 $\mu$ g/ml or greater should have confirmatory testing completed either by the facility lab with appropriate capabilities such as an eTest or should be forwarded to a reference lab for confirmation testing. - 4.
-Isolates with a MIC >8 μg/ml shall be submitted to the West Virginia Office of Laboratory Services (OLS).
-OLS may be accessed as follows: - Phone: (304) 558-3530 - Web: dhhr.wv.gov/ols/labs/Pages/microbiology.aspx - Mailing address: 167 11th Ave.
+- 2. Lab reports of suspected S. aureus with intermediate susceptibility to vancomycin with a MIC >4 $\mu$ g should be reported within 24 hours to the LHD by telephone and follow up with a written report. - 3.
+Isolates of VISA and/or VRSA with an MIC of 4 $\mu$ g/ml or greater should have confirmatory testing completed either by the facility lab with appropriate capabilities such as an eTest or should be forwarded to a reference lab for confirmation testing. - 4.
+Isolates with an MIC >8 $\mu$ g/ml shall be submitted to the West Virginia Office of Laboratory Services (OLS).
+OLS may be accessed as follows: - Phone: (304) 558-3530 - Web: www.wvdhhr.org/labservices/labs/micro/index.cfm - Mailing address: 167 11th Ave.
 South Charleston, WV 25303